Our Board-Certified Dermatopathologists

 Dr. DiMarco is a graduate of the combined BS/MD program at Drexel University and Drexel University College of Medicine.
 He completed his internship at Rhode Island Hospital and dermatology residency at Roger Williams Medical Center.
 He then went on to complete a dermatopathology fellowship at the University of Florida.
 Dr. DiMarco is the IT director for Brown Dermatology and has helped Brown Dermatology deal with issues around teledermatology, electronic slides for pathology, government programs, informatics, and electronic health records.
 He serves on the board of the Rhode Island Dermatologic Society and serves on several committees for the American Academy of Dermatology and American Society of Dermatopathology, mostly related to IT, Business and Society Management and Educational resources.
 His current interests include dermatopathology, especially in regard to using informatics to improve the quality of practice, state and national level advocacy and incorporating technology into practice and education.

 The Division of Dermatopathology at Brown Dermatology, Inc. specializes in dermatopathology or “pathology of the skin”.
-We have three dermatologists on staff that are also board-certified in dermatology and dermatopathology.
+We have four dermatologists on staff that are also board-certified in dermatology and dermatopathology.
 We encourage close communication between physicians and our dermatopathologists for promoting outstanding clinical-pathologic correlation.
 The Brown Dermatology Lab is certified by the Clinical Laboratory Improvement Amendments (CLIA).
 We have been serving physicians throughout Rhode Island and Eastern Connecticut since 1997.

 Please don’t hesitate to call (401) 444-8511 or fax (401) 632-0340 for additional information, to order supplies and arrange for specimen pickup.
 We also accept outside slides for consultation.